blossom-hub/blossom/README.md

 Most of the "standard" formatting works in blossom, although there some extra helpers and formatting supported to cut down on boilerplate and monotonous copy/paste.
 You can see some of the format ideas at the [journal format](documentation/JournalFormat.md) page.

 ## Plans
-I'm currently migrating a bigger codebase from my initial implementation into this repository and upgrading several features.
-1. Migrate existing infrastructure
-1. Code up and improve original accouting
 1. Add more checks / validation
 1. Focus trading expanding features
 1. Add a [VSCode](https://code.visualstudio.com/) extension for both _editing_ and _processing_ the data.